zhyyhola/zhyyhola.github.io/research.md

 # Research

 My research focuses on **modality** and **degree semantics** in natural language.
-Specifically, I investigate how linguistic structures express meaning and how language interacts with thought.
 Below are some highlights from my academic work and conference presentations:

 ## Selected Presentations
 - **2025:** *How can zenme(yang) be so?*, LSA 99th Annual Meeting, Philadelphia, US.